sunhater/kcfinder/README.md

 * Ajax engine with JSON responses
 * Multiple files upload
 * Upload files using HTML5 drag and drop from local file manager
+* Drag and drop images from external HTML pages.
+Multiple images can be dropped using selection (Firefox only)
 * Download multiple files or a folder as single ZIP file
 * Select multiple files with the Ctrl/Command key
 * Clipboard for copying, moving and downloading multiple files